Bayesian Repulsive Mixture Modeling with Mat\'ern Point Processes: Posterior inference for MRMM

-The term $p({\G,\Gt}\vbar{\Rate,\thin})$ accounts for how changing the $j$th event's location changes the shadow, and therefore the probability of the current \matern and thinned events.
+The last two products account for how changing the $j$th event's location changes the shadow, and therefore the probability of the current \matern and thinned events.
 The other two terms are the prior and likelihood of $\s_j$ under a mixture model without repulsion.
 A simple way to simulate from this is with a Metropolis-Hastings step, and when the prior $p_\s$ is conjugate to the likelihood $p(x\vbar\s)$, a natural choice for the proposal distribution is the posterior distribution if there were no repulsion: $ q_j\rbr{\s_j} \propto \ps{\s_j} \prod_{x\in\XX_j}\px{x}{\s_j}$.

 Like the component locations, the birth-times $\tt$ of the \matern events can also be updated one at a time.
-Given the component locations, $\tt$ is independent of the observations or their cluster assignments, and one only needs to consider their impact on the shadow (\cref{prop:X-G-Gt}).
-Specifically, if $t_j$ is the birth time of the $j$-the event, then
+Given the component locations, $\tt$ is independent of the observations or their cluster assignments, and one only needs to consider their impact on the shadow (\Cref{prop:X-G-Gt}).
+Specifically, if $t_j$ is the birth time of the $j$-th event, then

-Since $t_j \in [0,1]$, simulating from this is straightforward, though it is possible to simplify this further.
-When the thinning kernel is symmetric, the probability of one event thinning event $j$, were the former the older one, is the same as event $j$ thinning the first if event $j$ were older.
-Thus, changing $t_j$ will only change which could thin which, and not affect the thinning probability.
-As a result, the first product term does not depend on $t_j$, and can be dropped.
+Since $t_j \in [0,1]$, simulating from this is straightforward, though we can simplify this further.
+When the thinning kernel is symmetric, for two events $j$ and $k$, the probability of $k$ thinning $j$ if $k$ were older, is the same as $j$ thinning $k$ if $j$ were older.
+Thus, changing $t_j$ will only change which thins which, and not affect the thinning probability, so that the first product term can be dropped.
 Next, the birth-times of the thinned events $\gt_j=(\st_j, \wt_j, \tT_j)\in \Gt$ can be used to partition the interval $\Time=[0,1]$ into segments $[\tT_j, \tT_{j+1})$, $j=1,\dotsc,\CGt-1$.
-If the thinning probability is a function only of separation in space (as is the case with all kernels we have considered), then the probability of $t_j$ within each segment is constant, depending only on the number of thinned events born before and after the interval $[\tT_j, \tT_{j+1})$.
-Specifically, for any time $t$, define $\Gt^{\le t}$ as the subset of events in $\Gt$ that were born before or at $t$, and define $\Gt^{>t}$ similarly.
+If the thinning probability is a function only of separation in space (as is the case with all kernels we have considered), then the probability of $t_j$ within each segment is constant, depending only on the identities of the thinned events born before and after the interval $[\tT_j, \tT_{j+1})$.
+For any time $t$, define $\Gt^{\le t}$ as the events in $\Gt$ born before or at $t$, and define $\Gt^{>t}$ similarly.
 Then